 - What is your role with the contractor? – Once the project officially begins, much of the project will be in the hands of the contractor.
 It is important to know what further role your architect plans to take.
 Will they be dealing with the contractor, or does that role fall to you?

-Before your project begins, it is crucial to have a clear understanding of all the moving parts.
+Before your project begins, it is crucial to understand all the moving parts clearly.
 You want an architect who will be able to see your vision.
 You want a contractor with experience and references to back it up.
-You also want someone who understands your budget and can anticipate any concerns that could arise during the construction process.
+You also want someone who understands your budget and can anticipate any concerns that could arise during construction.